dry-rb/dry-rb.org/source/gems/dry-view/templates.html.md

 ## Scope

 Each template is rendered with its own _scope_, which determines the methods available within the template.
-The scope is made from two things: the data from the [exposures](/gems/dry-view/exposures/), and the [context object](/gems/dry-view/context/).
+The scope is made from two things: the template's _locals_ (the [view parts](/gems/dry-view/view-parts/) from the [exposures](/gems/dry-view/exposures/)), and the [context object](/gems/dry-view/context/).

 The template scope evaluates methods sent to it in this order:

-- If there is a matching exposure, it is returned.
+- If there is a matching local, it is returned.
 - If the context object responds to the method, it is called, along with any arguments passed to the method.
 - If none of the above match, it attempts to render a partial.